-A comprehensive framework for creating lasting and meaningful high-quality learning, school and family engagement environments
+A comprehensive framework for creating lasting and meaningful high-quality in-person and distance learning, school and family engagement environments

 Research-based practical strategies and tools for strengthening and transforming policies and practices using a systems-based strengths-based approach